MovingUniverseLab/MAD/README.md

 ### Future work - simpler items
 1. Save fewer decimals for some of the numbers in the table (like HJD or mag).
-2. Add galactic coordinates to the output table.
-3. Figure out why populate_database currently only runs in ipython, not command line.
+2. Figure out why populate_database currently only runs in ipython, not command line.

 ### Future work - potential complex items
 1. Parallelize lightcurve download (currently ~1 hour for each alert system year).